A Guide to Growing Fresh Vegetables in Planter Boxes

 • Temperature Regulation: Deeper soil provides better insulation for the roots, protecting them from extreme temperature fluctuations.
 Deeper soil stays cooler during hot weather, while it retains more heat in colder months.
 This stability promotes healthy plant growth and reduces stress on the roots.

-• Nutrient Availability: A deeper planting box allows you to include more organic matter, compost, and other soil amendments.
+• Nutrient Availability: A deeper planter box allows you to include more organic matter, compost, and other soil amendments.
 These additions enrich the soil with essential nutrients, promoting vigorous plant growth and better yields.

 Gardening Box Size